USEPA/EPA_OMEGA_Model/doc/source/5_user_guide.rst

 12)	Most values in column C can be left as is.
 There must be a context session name in cell C42.
 If your context session name is different, then set cell C42 accordingly.
 The same is true of subsequent session names in column C. If you do not want your effects outputs to include a session that exists in your OMEGA compliance run folder, simply set the session name to None.

-13)	Remaining entries in Column D should then point to the “effects_inputs” folder on your local machine.
+13)	Remaining entries in Column D should then point to the inputs folder on your local machine.
 Filenames can probably be left as is unless you are using files with different names.

 14)	After setting up the batch settings file, be sure to save it as a CSV file (not Excel).